Perlover/bitcoin-kit-makefile/README.md

     Please ATTENTION!
 Both make targets requires some actions from root user: twice pressing of ENTER (to check internet activity after firewall applying and if it's not - an auto resetting to all)

+## Upgrade LND &amp; Bitcoin Core

+If you have installed LND (&lt; 0.5.1-rc4) and/or Bitcoin Core (&lt;0.17.0.1) this makefile gives easy targets to update.
+The LND update makes TAR archive before upgrading.
+For upgrade:

+1. `cd ~/bitcoin-kit-makefile`

+2. `git pull`

+3. To stop bitcoind and/or LND, for example for mainnet:

+        mainnet-lnd-stop
+        mainnet-bitcoind-stop

+4. Then, if you want to upgrade Bitcoin Core:

+        make prepare-bitcoin-code-update
+        make bitcoin-core-update

+    If upgrade LND:

+        make prepare-lnd-update
+        make lnd-update

+    Or to upgrade both:

+        make prepare-bitcoin-code-update prepare-lnd-update
+        make bitcoin-core-update lnd-update

+    In home directory you will see lnd tar archive before upgrade:

+        lnd-backup-UUUUUUU-YYYY-MM-DD.tgz

+    Where: UUUUUU - seconds from computer epoch (1970-01-01), YYYY - a year, MM - a month and DD - a day.

+    Upgrade corrects LND config files and move *macaroon* files to standard for v0.5.* lnd directories.

+5. After upgrade and before start please logout from terminal and login again.
+The upgrade process corrects `$PATH` after upgrade of *golang*

+6. After upgrade for testnet (if you use testnet network daemon) you may be needed to make reindex in bitcoind [to see details here why](https://bitcoin.stackexchange.com/questions/79662/solving-bitcoin-cores-activatebestchain-failed).
+You need to make once after upgrade:

+        bitcoind  -conf=$HOME/.bitcoin/bitcoin-testnet.conf -reindex

+    When reindexing will be finished (you can check in logs by `tail -f ~/.bitcoin/testnet3/debug.log`) you can stop and start again the *bitcoind* (optionally)

 Have a nice day ;-)